 - any alternative treatment that is available;

-- the nature and degree of risks of any treatment; and
+- the nature and degree of significant risks of any treatment; and

-If a substitute decision-maker has difficulty making a decision and needs assistance, he or she may apply to the Guardianship and Administration Board for advice or direction.
+If a substitute decision-maker has difficulty making a decision and needs assistance, he or she may apply to the Tribunal for advice or directions.

 Can health professionals provide, withhold or withdraw treatment without the consent of a person’s substitute decision-maker?

-In Tasmania it is an offence to provide medical treatment to a person who lacks capacity unless consent for the treatment has been given, or the treatment is authorised under the Act to be given without consent.
+In Tasmania it is an offence to provide medical treatment to a person without capacity unless consent for the treatment has been given, or the treatment is authorised under the Act to be given without consent.

 Treatment can be lawfully given by a health professional without consent where: